MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Remove-MgApplicationSynchronizationJob.md

 Stop the synchronization job, and permanently delete all the state associated with it.
 Synchronized accounts are left as-is.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Remove-MgBetaApplicationSynchronizationJob](/powershell/module/Microsoft.Graph.Beta.Applications/Remove-MgBetaApplicationSynchronizationJob?view=graph-powershell-beta)

 ## SYNTAX